 Sharing an Article is Acceptable

-If you’ve run out of original content to post, find relevant articles to share.
-It’s acceptable and encouraged to share articles of interest, even if you did not write them.
+If you’ve run out of original content to post on social media, find relevant articles to share.
+It’s acceptable to share articles of interest, even if you did not write them.
+It’s even encouraged!

-If someone were to read a really awful article that you share, they will wonder what you were thinking when sharing it and they will question your reliability going forward.
+If someone were to read a really awful article that you share, they will wonder what you were thinking.
+They will question your reliability going forward.

 Link Preview + Your Post Text